buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Types/IfcInternalOrExternalEnum.md

 # IfcInternalOrExternalEnum

-This enumeration defines the different types of space boundaries in terms of either being inside the building or outside the building.
+This enumeration defines the different types of space boundaries in terms of either being inside the building or outside the building.<!-- end of definition -->

 > HISTORY  New enumeration in IFC2.0